-Expected closing costsThere are certain basic costs accompanying closing the sale of a house.
-These expenses are usually split between the buyer and seller, as spelled out in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help lead you through your transaction.
+Expected closing costsThere are certain normal costs related to closing the sale of a house.
+These costs are usually split between the buyer and seller, as instructed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Florida to help lead you through the process.

 - Points (optional)